Bridging the phenotype-target gap for molecular generation via multi-objective reinforcement learning: Experiments

-Moreover, we evaluated the uniqueness, novelty and validity of our generated molecules.
-As shown in Figure~\ref{fig:phenotype}, ExMolRL outperformed four competing methods across all 10 targets, with novelty reaching 100\% on targets such as TP53.
-These results demonstrate that ExMolRL consistently generates structurally novel compounds unseen during training.
+Furthermore, we evaluated the uniqueness, novelty and validity of our generated molecules.
+As shown in Figure~\ref{fig:phenotype}, XMolRL outperformed four competing methods across all 10 targets, with novelty reaching 100\% on targets such as TP53.
+These results demonstrate that XMolRL consistently generates structurally novel compounds unseen during training.